maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

     // $base-font-header: $georgia !default
     // $base-font-nav: $georgia !default

 NOTE: Our font definitions begin with variables set to different font stacks.
-In Sass variables can also be set to other variables.
+In Sass, variables can also be set to other variables.
 In our case the `$base-font-family` variable, the key to our application fonts, references one of the different predefined font stack variables and is in turn is referenced by our `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of the CSS written and the concept of CSS inheritance.
-You can experiment with the predefined fonts by changing the variable `$base-font-family` points to.
+You can experiment with the predefined fonts by changing the variable that `$base-font-family` points to.

 ### Font Family

-Since we have already predefined font stack variables, let's pick one for View Thought.
-If you don't like what is predefined, to help you select an alternative without having to earn a PhD in typeface I created a quick reference "[Font Stacks Roundup][Appendix 8]" located in the Appendices of this book.
+Since we have predefined fonts, let's experiment and pick one for View Thought.
+You do not have to use what is predefined.
+To help you select an alternative I created a quick reference "[Font Stacks Roundup][Appendix 8]" located in the Appendices of this book.
 Here you will find recommendations for:

 1. Font stacks that you can copy and use in your project.